thesweetkitchen/thesweetkitchen.github.io/_posts/design/2014-09-10-portfolio.md

 ---
+layout: page-fullwidth
-title: Show your beautiful work!
+title: "Show your beautiful work!"
-date: 2014-09-10 00:00:00 Z
+subheadline: "Portfolio"
+teaser: "With <em>Feeling Responsive</em> you don't need a special portfolio template.
+Just check out the great possibilities of the <a href='http://foundation.zurb.com/docs/components/grid.html'>foundation grid</a> and experiment with it."
 categories:
     - design
-layout: page-fullwidth
-subheadline: Portfolio
-teaser: With <em>Feeling Responsive</em> you don't need a special portfolio template.
-  Just check out the great possibilities of the <a href='http://foundation.zurb.com/docs/components/grid.html'>foundation grid</a> and experiment with it.
 ---
 <!--more-->

 <div class="row t60">